AdobeDocs/learning-manager.en/help/migrated/getting-started-with-live-hub/record-a-session.md

 Beyond capturing the session, you can edit the recording to remove unnecessary sections, enable closed captions, and transcripts.
 The following sections walk through each of these actions in detail.

+>[!NOTE]
+>
+>When you record a session, only the main session is included in the recording.
+Recording automatically pauses when participants move into breakout rooms and resumes when everyone returns to the main session.
+As a result, breakout room activities are not recorded.

 ## Record a session

 1. Navigate to the **More actions** menu.